-Activity ideas for caregivers are meant to help inspire caregivers to refresh their spirit, and to boost the loved one’s interest in something they used to like to do.
+Activity ideas for caregivers are meant to help inspire caregivers to refresh their spirit, and to boost the loved one’s interest in something they used to like to do, or perhaps to kindle new interests for even one project.

 Find pages on this site where caregivers can discover something that will put a spark in their daily caring routine.

-Remember COVID-19 may impact activities that can happen and how.
+Remember COVID-19 may impact activities that can happen, plus how and where.

 Depending on the progress of memory loss, and changing physical abilities, our loved ones will gravitate towards those activities they prefer or are able to do.